 There isn’t a one-size-fits-all formula.
 Each asset - whether it’s gold, livestock, a rental property, or a company - has its own zakat rules.

-This makes paying zakat faithfully a lot more complex than people often realize.
+This makes paying zakat a lot more complex than people often realize.

 Below is a simple guide that breaks down the zakat criteria across common asset types, helping you understand the key differences - and why they matter.